 How you pay taxes as a small business owner depends on your business structure:

-- S-corps and LLCs that elect to be taxed like S-corps report business income and expenses on Form 1120-S, then issue a Schedule K-1 to each shareholder reporting their share of profits or losses.
+• S-corps and LLCs that elect S-corp tax status report business income and expenses on Form 1120-S, then issue a Schedule K-1 to each shareholder reporting their share of profits or losses.

-- Sole proprietorships and LLCs with only one member report business income and expenses on Schedule C, a schedule that gets filed along with the owner’s individual tax return, Form 1040.
+• Sole proprietorships and LLCs with only one member report business income and expenses on Schedule C, and file it along with the owner’s individual tax return, Form 1040.

 When to file your small business taxes

-Some payroll, accounting or tax preparation software will estimate the business’s tax liability and send estimated tax payments to the IRS on their behalf.
-Just make sure to regularly set money aside for taxes, so it’s available when payments are due.
+Some payroll, accounting or tax preparation software will estimate the business’s tax liability and send estimated tax payments to the IRS on the business’s behalf.
+Just make sure to regularly set money aside for taxes so it’s available when payments are due.

 Frequently asked questions